 As part of our Pine Marten Recovery Programme, VWT ran a camera trap loan scheme, where cameras were loaned to volunteers to record footage of pine martens.
 This scheme has provided thousands of hours of footage and is helping us to monitor the pine marten population as it grows and expands its range from the original release sites.

 PM16 has been one of our most tricky translocated martens and has really kept our Pine Marten Recovery Project team on their toes!
 As she explored her new home, it sometimes felt that she was visiting all of Wales before deciding where she wanted to settle.
 Read some of her highlights in our blog.

 What does it mean to you to have pine martens in Wales?
 In a video produced by the VWT, we ask this question to a number of people who live or work in Wales.
 This is what a few of those interviewed had to say:

-“One of the things that has really impressed me about the pine marten reinforcement programme in mid Wales is The Vincent Wildlife Trust’s considerable attention to detail.”
+“One of the things that has really impressed me about the pine marten reinforcement programme in mid-Wales is Vincent Wildlife Trust’s considerable attention to detail.”

 Arwel Jones, Independent Consultant on Rural Development

 In the Autumn of 2016, Vincent Wildlife Trust was in the Scottish Highlands catching pine martens for a second phase of translocations to Wales.
 In this video we bring you the very best footage of the pine martens who came to visit the trap sites (and a few unexpected visitors too!).